luvnft/thirdroom/docs/guides/unity/index.md

 ## Lights and Lightmaps

-The Third Room Unity Exporter has native support for exporting Unity's lightmaps and it's generally preferred over exporting dynamic lights.
+The Space Unity Exporter has native support for exporting Unity's lightmaps and it's generally preferred over exporting dynamic lights.

 Realtime, mixed, and dynamic lights are supported.
 The current supported light types are:

-- Directional Light (Only one is supported in Third Room and currently the position matters)
+- Directional Light (Only one is supported in Space and currently the position matters)
 - Spot Light
 - Point Light